1933 - 50th Jubilee

 Taken from the 50th Jubilee edition of the High School Magazine in 1933 written by Miss Penson, Headteacher

-To start the Jubilee celebrations there was a Commemoration Service in the Cathedral for past and present members of the school and parents on 24th October 1933.
-Two performances of ‘The Two Gentlemen of Verona’ on the school hall stage were also held to celebrate the Jubilee on the 25th and 26th.
+To start the Jubilee celebrations there was a Commemoration Service in Gloucester Cathedral for past and present members of the school and parents on 24th October 1933.
+Two performances of ‘The Two Gentlemen of Verona’ on the school hall stage were also held to celebrate the Jubilee on the 25th/26th October.
 The girls revelled in the new winches for the curtains and the new extensions to the stage.
 The boards, being new, squeaked!
 On the afternoon of the 26th October the Girl Guides at the school eagerly lined the drive from the gate, to form a Guard of Honour for the Duchess of Beaufort.
 After inspecting the Guides the Duchess moved to the Hall.
 The leaders of the groups of Old Girls and the Heads of Houses presented purses containing the money they had made or collected for the Jubilee Fund.
 Afterwards there were refreshments.
 The Guides were given the remains of the tea!